 Docker has massively grown since its early days.
-Today it offers multiple services ranging across different virtualization needs.
+Today, it offers multiple services ranging across different virtualization needs.
 So, there are a plethora of commands available for the docker cli.
-Our editors have selected the most used commands since it will help you understand the core concepts better.
+Our editors have selected the most used commands since they will help you understand the core concepts better.

 Basic Docker Commands for Beginners

 We discuss the fundamental commands of docker in the following section.
-They will help you in spinning up your own containers and provide some much-needed insight into docker.
+They will help you spin up your containers and provide much-needed insight into docker.

 1. Create a Container Using Images from Docker Hub

 The Docker Hub is the official Docker repository for Docker images.
 It contains thousands of pre-built images created by open source developers and enterprises.
 You can easily spin up a working docker container using an image from this repo.